UTM for Windows

 System Requirements

-Before installing UTM for Windows, ensure that your host machine meets the minimum system requirements.
-These include:
+Before installing UTM for Windows, ensure your system meets the following requirements:

 • At least 4 GB of RAM (8 GB or more recommended)